Aris Roussinos

-Aristeides John Roussinos is a British journalist and author.
-He was formerly a war reporter working for Vice News.
+Aristeides John Roussinos is a British freelance journalist and author.
+Roussinos covered various conflicts across the Middle East and North Africa as a war correspondent since the beginning of the Arab Spring in 2011 for Vice Media.
+He is currently employed as a regular columnist for UnHerd and his work has appeared in The Times, Tablet, and The Independent.
+His first book, Rebels: My Life Behind Enemy Lines with Warlords, Fanatics and Not-so-Friendly Fire, was published by Penguin Random House in 2014.

 Early life and education

 Roussinos was educated at Haberdashers' Aske's Boys' School, Durham University (BA Anthropology, 2004) and the University of Oxford (MSc Social and Cultural Anthropology, 2005).

 Career

 Roussinos was awarded the 2013 Rory Peck Award for News, for his report Ground Zero Mali: The Battle of Gao.

 During the Arab Spring Roussinos travelled extensively with Islamic Front in Syria, anti-government fighters in Libya, as well as travelling to Mali, Sudan, South Sudan and Lebanon.

-Roussinos is currently a contributing editor at UnHerd.